molgenis/hadoop-pipeline/README.md

 	* `<bwa_reference_file_prefix>.fasta.pac`
 	* `<bwa_reference_file_prefix>.fasta.sa`

+### Preparing the halvade upload tool
+1. Create a local clone of [https://github.com/ddcap/halvade.git](https://github.com/ddcap/halvade.git).
+2. From within the `halvade/halvade_upload_tools/` directory, use `ant` (Apache Ant) to create a jar file.
+	* Optional: Before using `ant`, set `private static int LEVEL = 2;` from `src/be/ugent/intec/halvade/uploader/Logger.java` (line 32) to `0` for less output to stdout.

+The needed file can be found at: `dist/HalvadeUploaderWithLibs.jar`

+### Create a .jar file of the application source
+1. Create a local clone of [https://github.com/molgenis/hadoop-pipeline](https://github.com/molgenis/hadoop-pipeline) (the most recent commit).
+2. From within the `hadoop-pipeline/hadoop-pipeline-application/` folder, use `mvn install` (Apache Maven) to create a jar file.

+The needed file can be found at: `target/HadoopPipelineApplicationWithDependencies.jar`

+Note: While this is enough to create an executable jar, for more advanced usage (such as requirements for the TestNG tests), please refer to its own [README](./hadoop-pipeline-application/README.md).

 ### Creating a tools.tar.gz

-A `tools.tar.gz` is already supplied in the main directory.
-If this somehow does not work or is lost, please use the steps below to create a new one.
+On the [molgenis downloads page](https://molgenis26.target.rug.nl/downloads/hadoop/) a `.tar.gz` file can be found containing several testing files and an already prepared `tools.tar.gz`.
+If this file does not work or is lost, please use the steps below to create a new one.

 1. Create a `tools` directory. to store the tools in.
 2. Add the following tools to the created directory: